A PDF Publication can be done in several ways:

 Disclaimer: Simplicité contains an old iText “open source” 2.1.7 version, which is currently used by Simplicité’s PDFTool.
 We are planning to move away from iText 2.1.7 for licensing matters, so even though it is shiped with Simplicité we do NOT encourage you to use it in your custom code.

-Option 4 is documented below.
+Options 2A and 4 are documented below.